chingchenms/llvm/docs/Coroutines.rst

   }

 First three lines of `entry` block establish the coroutine frame.
-The `coro.size`_ intrinsic expands to represent the size required for the coroutine frame.
-The `coro.init`_ intrinsic returns the address to be used as a coroutine frame pointer (which could be at offset relative to the allocated block of memory).
-We will examine the other parameters to `coro.init`_ later.
+The `coro.size`_ intrinsic is lowered to a constant representing the size required for the coroutine frame.
+The `coro.init`_ intrinsic returns the address to be used as a coroutine frame pointer (which could be at an offset relative to the allocated block of memory).

-In the cleanup block `coro.delete` intrinsic, given the coroutine frame pointer, returns a memory address to be freed.
+The `coro.delete` intrinsic, given the coroutine frame pointer, returns a pointer of the memory block to be freed.

-Two other intrinsics seen in this fragment are used to mark up the control flow during the initial and subsequent invocation of the coroutine.
-The true branch of the conditional branch following the `coro.fork`_ intrinsic indicates the block where control flow should transfer on the first suspension of the coroutine.
-The `coro.resume.end`_ intrinsic is a no-op during an initial invocation of the coroutine.
-When the coroutine resumes, the intrinsic marks the point when coroutine need to return control back to the caller.
+Two other intrinsics seen in this fragment are used to mark up the control flow during an initial and subsequent invocation of the coroutine.
+The true branch of the conditional branch instruction consuming the result of the `coro.fork`_ intrinsic indicates the block where control should transfer on the first suspension of the coroutine.
+The `coro.resume.end`_ intrinsic marks the point where coroutine needs to return control back to the caller if it is not an initial invocation of the coroutine.
+(During the inital coroutine invocation this intrinsic is a no-op).

-The `coro.return` block returns a pointer to a coroutine frame which happens to be the same as `coroutine frame`_ expected by `coro.resume`_ and `coro.destroy`_ intrinsics.
+This function returns a pointer to a coroutine frame which acts as a `coroutine handle`_  expected by `coro.resume`_ and `coro.destroy`_ intrinsics.

 ..
 The `malloc` function is used to allocate memory dynamically for
 .. coroutine frame.